 Hanleys Energy Action Team (HEAT) contracted most of the work for this feasibility study to Sharenergy with funding obtained from the Rural Community Energy Fund (RCEF) to look into ways of helping the parish decarbonise.

 A baseline analysis of current energy usage, an assessment of local building stock, and a study of renewable energy options were carried out.
-Advice and encouragement was given to homeowners and businesses on how to reduce their carbon footprint, and some interesting sites for rooftop solar were found, which may be progressed in partnership with the Big Solar Co-op.
+Advice and encouragement was given to homeowners and businesses on how to reduce their carbon footprint.

 Heartland Community Wind